Milesight-IoT/SensorDecoders/EM500_Series/EM500-CO2/README.md

 The payload decoder function is applicable to EM500-CO2.

-For more detailed information, please visit [milsight official website](https://www.milesight-iot.com/lorawan/sensor/em500-co2/).
+For more detailed information, please visit [milesight official website](https://www.milesight-iot.com).

 ## Payload Definition